walmartlabs/thorax/README.md

 ## Thorax.View

-`Thorax.View` provides additive functionality over `Backbone.View` but breaks compatibility in one imporant way in that it does not use an `options` object.
+`Thorax.View` provides additive functionality over `Backbone.View` but breaks compatibility in one important way in that it does not use an `options` object.
 All properties passed to the constructor become available on the instance:

     var view = new Thorax.View({
       key: "value"